Why Castro Valley

 Schools (Castro Valley Unified School District)

 Castro Valley Unified School District (CVUSD) is one of the strongest mid-size school districts in the East Bay: 9,471 students across 16 schools (9 elementaries, 2 middle schools, 3 high schools).
 PublicSchoolReview state rank #158 of 1,908 California districts (top 10%)10/10 on testing dashboards.
 The compact district size means consistency: every CVUSD elementary feeds into one of two middle schools (Canyon or Creekside), which both feed Castro Valley High.
-There is no Dublin-style east/west split or San Jose-style 13-district fragmentation here, and the in-Castro-Valley uniformity is exactly the structural advantage families pay the premium for.
+There is no Dublin-style east/west split or San Jose-style 13-district fragmentation here, and the in-Castro-Valley uniformity is exactly the structural advantage buyers pay the premium for.

 Castro Valley High is the single high school for the entire district.
 Castro Valley High School (9-12, ~2,800 students, U.S. News #179 California51% AP participation) anchors every attendance line in the city.
 The two middle schools split the district geographically: Canyon Middle covers the Canyon-side / Five Canyons / Palomares Hills tracts, Creekside Middle covers most of the central and flatland tracts.
 The unincorporated status of Castro Valley (it is not a city, it is an unincorporated Alameda County community) does not change school assignment; CVUSD boundaries are independent of incorporation.